 A full-grown Cocker Jack is going to vary between 12 to 14 inches in height.

-Clearly, this means that there is not a lot of scope for there to be a difference between male and female although the male will often be ever so slightly larger.
+This means that there is not a lot of scope for there to be a difference between males and female although the male will often be ever so slightly larger.

 For their weight, then they can be anywhere between 15 to 25lbs, and the male will still tend to be the heaviest out of the two.